aria1th/litematica-printer/README.md

 ## Credits
 Masa is the writer of the actual litematica mod and allowed all of this to be possible.
-Andrews is the one who made the litematica printer implimentation, I just converted it to mixin.
+Andrews is the one who made the litematica printer implimentation, EatMyVenom converted it to mixin.
+AngelBottomless, completed AccurateBlockPlacement and Orders / Fake rotations.

 ## License

 This template is available under the CC0 license.
 Feel free to learn from it and incorporate it in your own projects.

 ## TODO List (most possible to least possible)
-Water placement - should be done with ice placement and request breaking.

-Waterlogged block placement - will be placed when water source is there because it will automatically waterlog it

-Fix block "face" rounding(rotation) issue, due to player rotation while using right click.

 Sorter item filling - not likely